Brautigan > Chronology 1980s

 Thursday, 4 March 1982

 Brautigan posed for photographs taken by Roger Ressmeyer that were to be used for the promotional and marketing efforts associated with Brautigan's most recent novel, So The Wind Won't Blow It All Away.
 Ressmeyer took several head-and-shoulders portraits of Brautigan.
-The first photograph in the series below was used on the back flyleaf of Brautigan's novel.
+One was used on the back flyleaf of Brautigan's novel.
 Additionally, Ressmeyer took the photograph used on the front and back covers of the novel at the Novato reservoir in northern Marin County.

 Brautigan broke his right leg at the ankle in two places when he tripped over a piece of furniture in his room at the Kyoto Inn (An Unfortunate Woman 59, 65, 74).
 The breaks were clean, so no cast was required.
 Brautigan was given a cane to assist him in walking.